-As of early February, there were more than 1,500 cryptocurrencies and tokens worldwide, according to CoinMarketCap.
-The list starts with Bitcoin, by far the most actively traded, and also the most publicized.
-In January, an average of $8.2 billion Bitcoin changed hands each day, according to CoinMarketCap, and the overall value of all Bitcoin (or market cap) totaled $173 billion at the end of January.
+As of April 2019, there were more than 2,100 cryptocurrencies and tokens worldwide, according to CoinMarketCap.
+The list starts with Bitcoin, the most actively traded, and also the most publicized.
+In April 2019, over $10 billion in Bitcoin changed hands each day, according to CoinMarketCap, and at that time the overall value (or market cap) of all Bitcoin was about $86 billion.

 Bitcoin and others like it are considered by many to be alternative payment mechanisms, yet they are also highly speculative and subject to sharp daily price swings.